-The PC-CARE Act, which would ensure that federal government agencies, and private organizations, are coordinated in research and policy initiatives to fight prostate cancer.
+The PC-CARE Act (H.R.1315), which would ensure that federal government agencies, and private organizations, are coordinated in research and policy initiatives to fight prostate cancer.

-We thank all of you amazing ZERO advocates for your continued commitment in the fight against prostate cancer.
+There is no substitute for the dedication our amazing ZERO advocates display in the fight against prostate cancer.
 Research has shown, over and over, that the personal stories you share are the key to influencing policymakers.
-I hope that knowing you have made a difference for future generations is satisfying and empowering.
+I hope that knowing you have made a difference for the 1 in 8 men who will be diagnosed with prostate cancer is empowering.

-We have a lot to do in a short few days during the Summit, but please take advantage of our time together to get to know some of your fellow advocates (40% of you are new this year!).
-Our community keeps growing bigger, stronger, and more impactful - and I hope to see every single one of you again in 2024!
+We have a lot to do in a few short days during the Summit, but please take advantage of our time together to get to know some of your fellow advocates.
+Our community keeps growing bigger, stronger, and more impactful - and I hope to see every single one of you again in 2025!